DUP urged to ‘choke down’ its position in refusing to reform government

 Northern Ireland Minister Steve Baker was speaking at the British-Irish Parliamentary Assembly in Co Cavan on Monday.

-Northern Ireland Minister Steve Baker has urged the DUP to “choke down” its position in refusing to engage with the devolved institutions in Northern Ireland to avoid an election.
+A Northern Ireland Office minister has urged the DUP to “choke down” its position in refusing to re-enter Stormont powersharing so that an election can be avoided

 The DUP is refusing to engage with the devolved institutions in Belfast until decisive action is taken to remove the Northern Ireland Protocol’s economic barriers on trade between Great Britain and Northern Ireland.